Greenstone tutorial exercise

 Processing DjVu documents with the UnknownConverterPlugin

 - Now that you know how to run the djvutxt conversion tool from the commandline, open up the DjVu Collection in GLI.
-Go into the Design pane's Document Plugins section and add the UnknownConverterPlugin.
-Click the <Configure Plugin...> and set up the plugin as follows:
+Go into the Design pane's Document Plugins section and add a new UnknownConverterPlugin instance.
+(There's already one in the Document Plugin pipeline, but it is not set up for processing djvu files.)
+Press <Configure Plugin...> and set up the plugin as follows:

 If you have any spaces in any filepaths in your exec_cmd, make sure to always nest that entire filepath in escaped double quotes (\"), so Greenstone can preserve the spaces in it.If any filepaths, other than %%INPUT_FILE and %%OUTPUT are within your Greenstone installation, you can use the %%GSDLHOME, %%GSDL3SRCHOME and %%GSDL3HOME (the latter for Greenstone 3's web folder) as placeholders and write out your filepaths relative to this.
 For instance, if your DjVuLibre is installed in your Greenstone's ext subfolder, then you would start the filepath to djvutxt with %%GSDL3SRCHOME/ext.The value for your exec_cmd field may look something like the following, if you have DjVuLibre installed in C:\Program Files.
 Note the escaped double quotes bookending the path to djvutxt, to protect spaces in its filepath:

 - set its mime_type field to image/vnd.djvu, which is one of the mime types for the DjVu format

 - set its process_extension to djvu